Habitat & Distribution

 Penguins generally live in remote areas free from land predators.

-- These highly specialized marine birds are adapted to living at sea - some species spend as much as 75% of their lives at sea.
+- These highly specialized marine birds are adapted to living at sea—some species spend months at a time at sea.
 Penguins are usually found near nutrient-rich, cold-water currents that provide an abundant supply of food.

-- Different species thrive in varying climates, ranging from Galápagos penguins on tropical islands at the equator to emperor penguins restricted to the pack ice of Antarctica.
+- Different species thrive in varying climates, ranging from Galápagos penguins on tropical islands at the equator to emperor penguins restricted to the pack ice and waters of Antarctica.

 Some of the temperate penguin species inhabit tropical climates.